 Billy Barker Days: Quesnel’s Billy Barker Days is a family festival celebrating our gold rush heritage.
-The Festival features four days of entertainment for those seeking action, relaxation, fun and excitement.
+The Festival features four days in July of entertainment for those seeking action, relaxation, fun and excitement.

 McLeese Lake: The small resort community of McLeese Lake, situated 30 minutes north of Williams Lake, was named in honour of nearby Soda Creek resident from the 1880s.
 Robert McLeese owned a sternwheeler, hotel and store and was the postmaster of nearby Soda Creek for 25-plus years.
 Modern day travellers who are history buffs or those seeking outdoor adventure, McLeese Lake Resort provides a great base for both.

 Pine River Carving: Professional wood carver, Ken Sheen, makes his home in Marguerite, BC, 80 km or approx 50 minutes north of Williams Lake.
 After living and working in the BC woods for thirty years, Ken ignited his creative side and started making art with a chainsaw and now, 19 years later, Ken is a full-time artist with a busy gallery worth a stop at the Cariboo Castle!